 - ORA-produced datasets include the Arts Basic Survey (ABS) and the Survey of Public Participation in the Arts (SPPA), both conducted in partnership with the U.S. Census Bureau; and the Arts Module of the General Social Survey (GSS), supported in partnership with the National Science Foundation.
-The NEA makes these datasets publicly available, along with other arts-related data and data tools, through its National Archive of Data on Arts & Culture (NADAC), a free online repository for researchers, practitioners, and policy-makers. - Program Support funding also will be used to initiate new studies as part of the NEA's five-year Research Agenda and the agency's FY 2023 and FY 2024 Learning Agenda (including program evaluations of two NEA flagship initiatives); sustain a National Statistics and Evidence Reporting Center and a technical assistance provider for the NEA's Research Labs program; and create and maintain interactive maps and dashboards based on NEA grants data-a priority of the agency's Data Governance Board. - Accessibility.
+The NEA makes these datasets publicly available, along with other arts-related data and data tools, through its National Archive of Data on Arts & Culture (NADAC), a free online repository for researchers, practitioners, and policy-makers. - O Program Support funding also will be used to initiate new studies as part of the NEA's five-year Research Agenda and the agency's FY 2024 Learning Agenda; sustain a National Statistics and Evidence Reporting Center and a technical assistance provider for the NEA's Research Labs program; and create and maintain interactive maps and dashboards based on NEA grants data-a priority of the agency's Data Governance Board. - O To facilitate strategic partnerships and information sharing, the NEA, the National Endowment for the Humanities (NEH), and the Institute of Museum and Library Services (IMLS) will develop a Memorandum of Understanding (MoU) that will enable each agency's respective research offices to work together to expand public knowledge about the arts and cultural sector and the impacts of these federal funding agencies.
+The MoU also would permit the agencies to work together in testing and evaluating methods, tools, and data-driven strategies that can inform each agency's Equity Action Plan.
+In addition, a more robust research-and-data partnership across the three cultural agencies will position them more effectively to respond to the objectives of the Federal Data Strategy, which calls for leveraging data as a strategic asset. - Accessibility.
 The agency goal of increasing access to the arts for all Americans is achieved, in part, by addressing grantee compliance with Section 504 of the 1973 Rehabilitation Act and the 1990 Americans with Disabilities Act (ADA).
-The \$23,000 requested will support symposia, workshops, and panels that address accessibility issues. - Other Services. \$356,000 is requested for contractual services supporting programs, projects, and initiatives as well as the National Medal of Arts; the costs associated with panel operations; negotiation and approval of indirect cost rates for nonprofit organizations and non-Federal organizations; and efforts to enhance public access to and knowledge about the agency's activities, such as production of agency publications, online content, and webcasts made available to the arts field and general public. - Assessment for Grants.gov.
+The \$23,000 requested will support symposia, workshops, and panels that address accessibility issues. - Other Services. \$349,000 is requested for contractual services supporting programs, projects, and initiatives as well as the National Medal of Arts; the costs associated with panel operations; negotiation and approval of indirect cost rates for nonprofit organizations and non-Federal organizations; and efforts to enhance public access to and knowledge about the agency's activities, such as production of agency publications, online content, and webcasts made available to the arts field and general public. - Assessment for Grants.gov.
 The Grants.gov initiative is part of the overall E-Government program for improving access to government services via the internet.
 The charter of Grants.gov calls for establishing a simple, unified electronic storefront for interactions between grant applicants and the Federal agencies that manage grant funds.
 Grants.gov allows organizations to find and apply electronically for competitive grant opportunities from all Federal grantmaking agencies.
-As one of 26 Federal grantmaking agencies, the NEA is assessed an annual fee for use of Grants.gov, which is paid to the U.S. Department of Health and Human Services (HHS), the managing partner for Grants.gov. \$397,000 is requested for the FY 2024 Grants.gov assessment.
+As one of 26 Federal grantmaking agencies, the NEA is assessed an annual fee for use of Grants.gov, which is paid to the U.S. Department of Health and Human Services (HHS), the managing partner for Grants.gov. \$418,000 is requested for the FY 2025 Grants.gov assessment.

-FY 2023 Activities
+FY 2024 Activities